railstack/example_with_admin/README.md

 bundle exec rails webpacker:install
 ```

-Because we plan to use `React` in our project, we need install the React support of webpacker:
+Because we plan to use `React` in our project, we need to install the React support of webpacker:

 ```bash
 bundle exec rails webpacker:install:react